 We love our Kid Transit travel changing mat as it can hold a lot of the things you need (nappies, wipes, spare dummy) and you don’t need a really big changing bag to throw onto the pram every time you go out.
 For a quick shopping trip or a visit to a friend the travel changing mat is all you need.
 Just roll it out and get your baby changed wherever you are with no worries about putting them on a dirty surface.
 A quick wipe with a baby wipe and then you can fold it up again for next time.

 I’m assuming that you have already dressed your baby (and you as well, even if that means throwing a coat on over your pyjamas- no judgement here) but a spare set of clothes really will come in handy.
 Even if it’s just a babygro and a spare cardigan.
-When your baby decides to have a poosplosion in the middle of Costa you can at least pop a clean item of clothing on him and just deal with the mess later.
+When your baby decides to have a poosplosion in the middle of Starbucks you can at least pop a clean item of clothing on him and just deal with the mess later.

 Poosplosion top tip: Those bodysuits with the envelope necks means you can peel the bodysuit down your baby instead of trying to get it over their head.
 Maybe everyone already knows this, but I didn’t until too late and would struggle to remove the bodysuit without wiping poo all over my little one!